MIND THE GAP NOW! JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 - Industry.

-‘Net zero’ is the first ‘destination’ on our journey and that is what we need to achieve by 2030.
-Please remember that if we achieve this objective, we still need to plan for a planet that is about 2.5 degrees hotter by the year 2050 and the effects on ecosystems, every person, home, business, community, and country will be extreme.
-Global Warming is going to lead to loss of jobs, properties, businesses, homes and increase the poverty gap.
-There will be some opportunities but few afforded to the poorest of the poor.
+‘Net zero’ is the first ‘destination’ on our journey, and that is what we need to achieve by 2030.
+Please remember that if we achieve this objective, we still need to plan for a planet that is about 2.5 degrees hotter by the year 2050, and the effects on ecosystems, every person, home, business, community, and country will be extreme.
+Global Warming is going to lead to the loss of jobs, properties, businesses, homes, and increase the poverty gap.
+There will be some opportunities, but few afforded to the poorest of the poor.

 I have to talk about a ‘just transition’, a phrase in the report and also doing the rounds in the media.
-The words make me nervous, and whiff of political red tape and bullies.
-Those who declare what is ‘just’ are in many instances those who control funding.
+The words make me nervous and waft of political red tape and bullies.
+Those who pronounce what is ‘just’ are in many instances those who control funding.
 The report mentions that about 6 trillion USD is needed a year to get started.
-We need to avoid the cost transitioning into debt.
-The ‘Loss and Damages Fund’ is a wonderful concept, but again I am nervous what conditions might be applied.
+We need to avoid the cost of transitioning into debt.
+The ‘Loss and Damages Fund’ is a wonderful concept, but again, I am nervous about what conditions might be applied.
 85% of the global population is in developing nations, and they only control around 36% of global GDP.
-Poor nations need to try and avoid lock in decisions and selling their future to banks and other nations.
+Poor nations need to try to avoid lock-in decisions and selling their future to banks and other nations.

-Fact, people of today are going to be forced to make some really hard decisions and if they don’t, they are going to be forced too.
+Facts.
+People are going to be forced to make some really hard decisions, and if they don’t, they are going to be forced too.
 Regulations and costs related to mitigating Climate Change will be unprecedented.
 There needs to be sacrifices.
-Our behaviour has to change, and at the following levels:
+Our behavior has to change at the following levels:

 - Home,